5000 sq. ft.

 Mother Teresa of Calcutta Chapel - simple yet beautiful!

 With persistent prayer and your extraordinary generosity, JPCatholic will build a magnificent campus chapel in this historic building, which we purchased in 2016.
-Our goal is to complete design of the Chapel in mid 2019, complete permitting in late 2019, and complete construction by Fall 2021.
+Our goal is to complete design of the Chapel in late 2021, complete permitting in mid 2022, and complete construction by mid 2023.

 The Need for a Dedicated Chapel

 Our Catholicism forms the core of our day-to-day lives.
 Classes are structured around daily Mass, and Confession is offered on campus frequently.
 A small Blessed Sacrament chapel is located within our academic building, providing a constant opportunity for prayer and reflection.

 We currently hold daily Mass in our largest classroom, and while students are able to transform it into a sacred space, we are striving to provide a more beautiful and dedicated space for worship–and one that can accommodate our expanding student body.

 As a creative arts school, it’s vital to cultivate in our students a sense of Truth, Beauty, and Goodness.
 Your contributions toward a dedicated chapel can help our students connect their artistic imagination to the beauty of our Faith.
 To create a deep sense of the sacred and the beautiful–the Real Presence of Christ in the tabernacle will be the focal point of the chapel.